-Except the salad bar!
+Not to say that Pampa wasn’t impressive.
 Pampa’s salad bar is amazing!
 (Excuse the varying qualities of my images, some were on my iPhone, some on digi cam, some were rushed because I felt awkward taking a photo, some not, lol).
 Tons of selection to please even the pickiest – and a divine mini potato dish that I couldn’t get enough of.

 What I learned from Fogo is not to go too crazy on the all-you-can-eat salad bar, because hello… meat is on its way!
 So I just chose a few items and then patiently waited for the meat to roll in.